-- If the deformed mesh is not already visible, with no features selected click the righthand mouse button in a blank part of the view area and select Deformed Mesh and press OK - Turn off each of the layer entries under the P Treeview except Deformed Mesh - Press the Deformations button in the Treeview, and then select the Specify Factor option and enter a value of 1.
-Press OK - Double click on the Deformed Mesh entry in the Deformed Mesh entry in the Deformed Mesh entry in the Deformed Mesh tab. - Select the Solid and Outline only options. - Click the OK button to add the deformed mesh layer to the
+- If the deformed mesh is not already visible, with no features selected click the righthand mouse button in a blank part of the view area and select Deformed Mesh and press OK - Turn off each of the layer entries under the 🗇 Treeview except Deformed Mesh - Press the Deformations button at the bottom of the D Treeview, and then select the Specify Factor option and enter a value of 1.
+Press OK - Double click on the Deformed Mesh entry in the Deformed Mesh entry in the Deformed Mesh entry in the Deformed Mesh tab. - Select the Solid and Outline only options. - Click the OK button to add the deformed mesh layer to the D Treeview.